Oven won't heat up? 8 fixes to try

 There are usually two heating elements in your oven: one at the top for broiling and another at the bottom for baking.
 When a heating element stops working, your oven does too.
 Here's how to check if yours is faulty:

 To replace a heating element yourself, you'll need to buy a new part from your oven manufacturer or an online appliance parts retailer.
 It bears repeating: Disconnect the power and gas before doing anything, and remember to confirm that your warranty is up.
 If it is, and if you're comfortable using tools and taking apart parts of your oven, check your manual for next steps.
-If not, book an oven repair with an expert.
+If not, leave it to an appliance repair expert.

 Faulty or misplaced temperature sensor